Fram and Vasa

 Well funded marine expeditions began around mid-nineteenth century to find a new northwest sea passage through Greenland interior or the Canadian arctic archipelago to the Pacific towards the riches of Asia.
 Successive attempts, however, were met with one disaster after another.
 Nearly everyone who tried, could not go past the frozen waterways of the archipelago.
 The wooden boats were no match to the formidable crushing pressure of sheet or pack ice.

 Despite these challenges, British explorers managed to chart greater parts of the region from their successive failed attempts, and documented what worked and what didn’t.
 While this went on, in 1888, Fridtjof Nansen’s early success in penetrating Greenland’s inland ice, at 27 years of age, grew his ambitions of reaching the North Pole.
 Nansen handed the arduous task of building a custom ship for this extreme adventure to a Scottish-Norwegian shipwright, Colin Archer.
 Archer then went on to design Fram featuring a belly-like hull of extraordinary strength, using strongest oak timbers and well braced intricate system, with an awkward 3:1 length to beam ratio, so it would slip up from pack ice’s wedge-like grip.

 In March 1895, Fram (Norwegian for Forward) reached a never-before-possible latitude of 84°4′N. With unreliable drift thereafter, Nansen then made a final dash towards North Pole on skis and dog sledges.
 The last mile is excruciating just to read, and I cannot imagine a worse expedition — weather wise.
 He eventually turned back just shy of 3°46′ — approximately 230 nautical miles south of North Pole.
-Miraculously or by design, Fram survived the worst on its return voyage before sailing south to Tromsø.
+Either by miracle or design, Fram survived the worst on its return voyage before sailing south to Tromsø.
 Nansen’s pioneering techniques of travel and survival would come to influence all subsequent explorations.
 It made Nansen and Fram legends, but Nansen would never sail again.
 The arctic crushes even the toughest they say.